glennga/sql-process/README.md

     Node 3[10.0.0.3:50003/node3.db]: Successful
     ```

-TODO: Finish the shit belowasdsadsadsaASDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDD
 7. With a table defined, the next operation that normally follows is the insertion of data.
-Use `runLCSV.py` to load data onto a partitioned cluster.
-Specify the `runLCSV.py` `clustercfg` file in the first argument, and the `csv` in the second:
+Use `runSQL.py` with the `clustercfg` specified as the first argument, and the CSV to load in the second:
     ```
-    python3 loadCSV.py [clustercfg] [csv]
+    python3 runSQL.py [clustercfg] [csv]
     ```

     If this is successful, you should see the output below: